Sylhetis: History

-In September 1874, the British East India Company made Sylhet district a part of the non-regulation Chief Commissioner's Province of Assam (Northeast Frontier Province) for commercial development.
-The transfer led to the natives of Sylhet protesting against the British viceroy Lord Northbrook as they viewed themselves as a part of the Bengali people, and distinct from the Assamese.
-Leaders of both the Hindu and Muslim communities submitted a memorandum to Northbrook on 10 August 1874.
-Northbrook was eventually able to convince the people of Sylhet by assuring them that education and justice will still be administered under Bengal, and highlighting the economic opportunity for Sylhetis in Assam's tea industry.
-With the approach of the independence movement towards 1920, Sylhetis began forming organisations such as the Sylhet Peoples' Association and Sylhet-Bengal Reunion League which demanded Sylhet to be reincorporated to Bengal.

 Culture

+Sylheti culture, while considered a subculture of Bengali culture, is distinguished by unique linguistic, historical, and regional characteristics.
+The Sylheti language, which some consider as a dialect of Bengali, while many linguists consider it as a distinct language, is central to Sylheti identity.
+Its unique phonetic qualities and vocabulary often make it unintelligible to standard Bengali speakers, which contributes to a sense of separateness among Sylhetis.
+In addition, Sylhetis have a strong regional identity that was strengthened by the historical shifts of the Sylhet region between Assam and Bengal during British rule.
+These transitions were pivotal in developing a distinct Sylheti identity, due to the region’s geographical isolation and its historical and cultural ties with Bengal.
+Many Sylhetis today continue to identify with both the broader Bengali and their distinct Sylheti ethnocultural identities.

-Sylheti folklore is influenced by Hindu, Sufi, Turco-Persian and native ideas.
+Sylheti folklore is unique to the region, it is influenced by Hindu, Sufi, Turco-Persian and native ideas.
 Chandra Kumar De of Mymensingh is known to be the first researcher of Sylheti folklore.
 Archives of old works are kept in Kendriya Muslim Sahitya Sangsad in Sylhet (also known as the Sylhet Central Muslim Literary Society) – the oldest literary organisation in Bengal and one of the oldest in the subcontinent.